-Heating your job site is crucial to the safety of your workers and the efficiency of your project.
+Heating your space is crucial for the safety of your employees and guests and in certain circumstances, the efficiency of your project.
 When it comes time to determine which heating system is best for you, there’s a lot on your to-do list.

 You should start by gathering the tools you need for your space in order to maximize its efficiency.
 This means reducing drafts, using fans, and getting familiar with your thermostat to monitor the temperature of the room.
-Check out this post for more tips.
+Learn more about how to efficiently heat your construction site.

 Then, you’ll need to select the correct unit for your space.
-Start here to learn the difference between direct and indirect fired heaters.
+Learn more about the difference between direct and indirect fired heaters.
 After you decide whether to use an indirect, direct or electric unit, you need to confront the big question–how much heat do you need?

 It’s an overwhelming question, but there’s no need to worry!
 Use our calculator to determine the right heating system for you.
 Just estimate the cubic feet of the space you need heated, select a desired temperature rise, and choose an insulation level.
 The calculator will generate how many BTUs per hour you need to heat the area.